 Her theatre credits include productions at The National Theatre, The Royal Court, the West end and many more.
-Amanda's television/film credits include 'Sexy Beast', 'New Tricks', 'At Home with the Braithwaites', 'The Good Karma Hospital' and most recently, 'Bumps'.
-Amanda has co starred with David Threlfall in The French Lieutenant's Women and Tommy Cooper: Not Like that like this.
+Amanda's television/film credits include 'Sexy Beast', 'New Tricks', 'At Home with the Braithwaites', 'The Good Karma Hospital' and 'Bumps'.
+Amanda has co starred with David Threlfall in 'The French Lieutenant's Woman' and 'Tommy Cooper: Not Like that like this.'

 Amanda set up the Artists Theatre School in Ealing in 1998 and to this day, directs an annual show with her students.